 Vitamin C (Ascorbic acid)

 Vitamin C is a water-soluble vitamin, meaning that your body doesn't store it.
-We have to get what we need from food, including citrus fruits, broccoli, and tomatoes.
+You have to get what you need from food, including citrus fruits, broccoli, and tomatoes.

 It’s rare to be seriously deficient in vitamin C, although evidence suggests that many people may have low levels of vitamin C. Smoking cigarettes lowers the amount of vitamin C in the body, so smokers are at a higher risk of deficiency.